 Tall poppies help each other grow!
 Photo by Amy Colwell at the Grasmere Guzzler

 I know I just said how much I hate that the internet has been hailed as a wonder of the modern world BUT… it is has saved my neck.
-So much so that I have an article pending with a travel magazine about exactly why knowing the WiFi code kept me safe and sane when I was trapped in what could have been a very dangerous situation.
+So much so that I have an article in a travel magazine about exactly why knowing the WiFi code kept me safe and sane when I was trapped in what could have been a very dangerous situation.
 (Which if it got as bad as its potential, it could have saved my life.)

 It’s on the ‘dubious’ list because I still feel slightly dirty putting it in.
-While I can’t bear people who spend every social interaction with their eyes glued to a screen, and miss the sunset because they’re too busy trying to take a selfie with it, I can’t deny that WiFi has its uses- many of them.
+While I can’t bear people who spend every social interaction with their eyes glued to a screen and miss the sunset because they’re too busy trying to take a selfie with it, I can’t deny that WiFi has its uses- many of them.

 6) Plastic bottles

 They clog up the ocean, trap small creatures on land and are full of harmful chemicals, but if you’re in a country with unsafe drinking water, bottled water is generally your best bet.
 If you’re travelling through swampy ground, in a flood or over water with something you need to keep dry, you can be pretty sure that sealing your stuff in a plastic bottle will keep it from becoming pulp.
 If you’re really out of options for food storage and you’re likely to go hungry, store muesli with plenty of dried fruit, seeds and nuts in a plastic water bottle.
 And getting to the ridiculous- if you have enough of them, you can build a credible raft.

 Please, please recycle your plastic.
 (Not just bottles).
 Don’t leave bottles without lids lying around as they can trap creatures, and try to be economical when using them.
 Kthnxbye. 😛